Umphenour stands silent rather than enter plea

 Evans asked if Umphenour was ready to enter a plea and Marx said that he was going to stand silent.
 Marx also said that Umphenour waived his right to a speedy trial and requested a status conference hearing in March.

 Evans set a status conference hearing for March 27.
-Evans also went over Umphenour’s rights and the maximum penalties including death or life in prison.
+Evans also went over Umphenour’s rights and the maximum penalties, including the death penalty or life in prison.

-The intent to seek the death penalty filed by Nez Perce County Prosecutor Justin Coleman Nov.
+The intent to seek the death penalty filed by Nez Perce County Prosecutor Justin Coleman on Nov.
 14 outlines the aggravating factors alleged in pursuing the death penalty.
-Some of the alleged factors considered include that at the time of the murder the defendant committed another murder, exhibiting an “utter disregard” for human life, it was committing during another crime such as a robbery and/or exhibiting a “propensity” to commit murder and a continuing threat to society, according to court documents.
+Some of the alleged factors considered include that at the time of the murder the defendant committed another murder; exhibiting an “utter disregard” for human life; it was committing during another crime such as a robbery; and/or exhibiting a “propensity” to commit murder and a continuing threat to society, according to court documents.

 Meade and Umphenour are also suspected in the death of Gerald D. Henderson, 72, who was found outside his cabin in Orofino.
 No charges have yet been filed in that case.